brianegan/flutter_architecture_samples/example/todos_repository/README.md

 ## Should be consumed by the domain layer

-The domain layer should depend on the abstract classes defined in this library rather than concrete implementations.
+In order to maximize code sharing, the domain layer should be pure Dart and depend on the abstract classes defined in this library rather than concrete implementations.
 This allows the domain layer to be shared across different environments, such as Flutter and Web.